baleada/docs/src/prose/logic/classes/Animateable.md

     },
     blueChannel: {
       interpolated: 0,
-      progress: { time: 0.5, animation: 0.5 }, // Halfway from the animation start to the start of its first keyframe },
+      // `progress` will be meaningless numbers, because
+      // the `blueChannel` interpolation doesn't start
+      // until `progress.time` is `0.5`
+      progress: { ... },
     },
+  },
-  timestamp: 1250,
+  timestamp: ...,
 }
 ```
 :::